Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   - `[project-root]/petalinux/Makefile`: the generated tmp-dir ends up in `/tmp`.
     - If you want to place it somewhere else you need to add `--tmpdir [your_tmp_dir]` at the end of the `petalinux-create` line in the `[project-root]/petalinux/Makefile`.
       - Be aware that this may not be located on an NFS-drive!
+  - As an optional feature, an ILA core can be enabled by toggling the `ILA_EN` switch placed in `[project-root]/Makefile`.
+    The ILA core connectivity is set up during v++ linking process loading the cfg file `[project-root]/vitis/src/ila_0_bd.cfg` and further configuration of ILA properties is managed in tcl file `[project-root]/vitis/src/ila_0_def.tcl`.
+    Using the configuration file `[project-root]/vitis/src/ila_0_bd.cfg` allows the designer to mark AXI port for debug nets to and from the AIE engine for analysis.
+    After completing the linking process, the designer can verify conectivity and configuration of the ILA core in the generated block design in project `[project-root]/vitis/_x/link/vivado/vpl/prj/prj.xpr`.
   - End result: `[project-root]/package_output/sd_card/*` can be used for FAT-32 sd_card (partition); or `[project-root]/package_output/sd_card.img` can be used.

 ## More In-Depth